 Yes, it is possible to have pure virtual destructor.
-Pure virtual destructor are legal in standard C++ and one of the most important thing is that if class contains pure virtual destructor it is must to provide a function body for the pure virtual destructor.
-This seems strange that how a virtual function is pure if it requires a function body?
-But destructors are always called in the reverse order of the class derivation.
-That means derived class destructor will be invoked first & then base class destructor will be called.
-If definition for the pure virtual destructor is not provided then what function body will be called during object destruction?
-Therefore compiler & linker enforce existence of function body for pure virtual destructor.
+Pure virtual destructors are legal in standard C++ and one of the most important things to remember is that if a class contains a pure virtual destructor, it must provide a function body for the pure virtual destructor.
+You may be wondering why a pure virtual function requires a function body.
+The reason is because destructors (unlike other functions) are not actually ‘overridden’, rather they are always called in the reverse order of the class derivation.
+This means that a derived class’ destructor will be invoked first, then base class destructor will be called.
+If the definition of the pure virtual destructor is not provided, then what function body will be called during object destruction?
+Therefore the compiler and linker enforce the existence of a function body for pure virtual destructors.

 The linker will produce following error in the above program.

 Now if the definition for the pure virtual destructor is provided, then the program compiles & runs fine.

 ~Derived() is executed Pure virtual destructor is called

 It is important to note that a class becomes abstract class when it contains a pure virtual destructor.
 For example, try to compile the following program.

 The above program fails in compilation & shows following error messages.